ariosantoso/Specification-Driven-Predictive-Process-Monitoring/README.md

 This project is a [Maven](http://maven.apache.org/) project.
 Thus, compiling and building the release binaries can be done using maven in the usual way.
 Currently we use Maven 3 and Java 8 to build the project.

 ## Contact
-For more information, please contact the author: <br />
+For more information or if you find any problem regarding this work, please contact the author: <br />
 [Ario Santoso](http://bit.ly/ariosantoso) <br />
 Email: santoso[dot]ario[at]gmail[dot]com <br />
 Homepage: http://bit.ly/ariosantoso